Skip to main content

 enforcement: audit # switch to "enforce" once you're confident

-Policy changes (policy, httpRules, audit, scope) take effect on running agents within ~1 minute without a restart.
+Policy changes (policy, httpRules, audit, scope) take effect on running agents within ~1 minute — no restart required.